-She is previously President and CEO of Easterseals, the nation’s leading nonprofit provider of life-changing services and powerful advocacy for children and adults with disabilities, veterans, and older adults.
+She was previously President and CEO of Easterseals, the nation’s leading nonprofit provider of life-changing services and powerful advocacy for children and adults with disabilities, veterans, and older adults.

 In this role, Williams is leading the organization as it marks its 100th Anniversary, leading strategy to drive growth and broaden impact as it begins its second century of service to America.
 The 10th person to lead Easterseals in its history, she is the first African American, and the first female within the past 43 years, to hold the post.

 With 30 years of leadership experience in the nonprofit and corporate sectors, Williams was most recently Executive Vice President, General Counsel and Chief Administration Officer at YMCA of the USA, where she was instrumental in shaping strategy and developing resources to help 2,700 YMCAs across the country enhance outcomes for youth and families in 10,000 communities.
 She also had the unique opportunity to provide direct oversight in the construction of a $130M mixed-use development project in Jerusalem, Israel.